elugens/hello-javascript/docs/additional-questions/regular-expressions/character-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> By default, a dot does not match the newline character \n.
 There are many situations when we would like a dot to mean literally “any character”, newline included.
 To include all characters, we must use the "s" flag.
-We should note that the “s” flag gets no support in Internet Explorer.
+We should note that Internet Explorer does not support the “s” flag.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />